-The universal service obligation for the provision of a comprehensive electronic directory was included in the 2015 USO decision and the designated undertaking was also required to make available an interface that caters for smart phone users.
-GO decided to develop a smart-phone mobile application and make it available free of charge to end-users to meet its obligations, and this was launched in December 2016.
-In their claim GO included the net cost incurred for the provision of the smart phone application during 2017.
+The universal service obligation for the provision of a comprehensive electronic directory was included in the 2015 USO Decision and the designated undertaking was also required to make available an interface that caters for smartphone users.
+GO decided to develop a smartphone mobile application and make it available free of charge to end-users to meet its obligations, and this was launched in December 2016.
+In its claim, GO included the net cost incurred for the provision of the smartphone application during 2018.

-In the Reasonability Phase EY considered that the inclusion of the costs connected to the mobile directory app in the USO claim were reasonable and appropriate in view of the 2015 USO Decision provisions.
+In the Reasonability Phase, EY considered that the inclusion of the costs associated with the mobile directory app in the USO claim were reasonable and appropriate in view of the 2015 USO Decision provisions.
 It was concluded that the calculation details would be reviewed in the Calculation Accuracy Phase to further verify the cost.

-During the Calculation Accuracy Phase EY reviewed the workings and methodology of this component of the universal service and GO were requested to provide updated calculations based on the review conclusions of the 2016 USO claim.
-The original claim for 2017 reached the MCA prior to the publication of the 2016 USO claim Decision Notice and to this effect GO sent updated workings as part of the revised cost model submitted in March 2021, leading to a revised claim amounting to €7,766 for the comprehensive electronic directory.
-The cost components updated in line with the previous year Decision

-Notice were related to directory updating and cost of capital.
-As per previous claim, the 'Updating of directory' consists of the internal human cost allocated for the updating of customer records.
+During the Calculation Accuracy Phase, EY reviewed the workings and methodology of this component of the universal service and GO was requested to provide updated calculations based on the review conclusions of the 2016 and 2017 USO claims.
+The original claim for 2018 reached the MCA prior to the publication of the 2016 and 2017 USO claim Decision Notices, and to this effect GO sent updated workings leading to a revised claim amounting to €6,649 for the comprehensive electronic directory.
+The cost components updated in line with the 2016 and 2017 Decision Notices were related to directory updating and cost of capital.
+As per previous claims, the 'Updating of directory' consists of the internal human cost allocated for the updating of customer records.

 There is an agreement in place between local operators to provide GO, as the designated undertaking of the comprehensive directory enquiry service, access to their subscribers' databases for that purpose.
 Since this is based on an automated 'dipping system', GO should not incur any costs associated with the updating of other operators' customers.
 As established in previous USO claim reviews, the sharing of subscriber information between operators falls outside the scope of USO and any costs or income pertaining to dips in directory data are not to be included in the claim.
-In 2015, the MCA published a decision on the 'Wholesale Access to Data and the Provision of Publicly Available Directory Information Services'9.
-In that decision the MCA provided for the conditions and obligations regarding the collection, storage and processing of personal customer records for directory information services which apply to all operators, and therefore any associated customer records and updating costs should not feature in the USO claim.
-EY also noted that the human resource costs incurred for the development of the mobile application are included under the 'Software development' cost element.
-In line with the previous year's USO claim Decision, GO has not included the cost of directory updating in its revised figures.
+In 2016, the MCA published a decision entitled 'Consolidated Decision on the Wholesale Access to Data and the Provision of Publicly Available Directory Information Services'9.
+In that Decision, the MCA provided for the conditions and obligations regarding the collection, storage and processing of personal customer records for directory information services which apply to all operators, and therefore any associated customer records and updating costs should not feature in the USO claim.
+EY also noted that the human resource costs incurred for the development of the mobile application are included under the